inetBrad/SMS-Email-Relay/README.md

 ![Create an Application](https://www.dropbox.com/s/5tacbvbyqpzliv9/bandwidth-appcreate.png?dl=1)
 ### Add Phone Numbers
 The last step is to associate a phone number with your application.
-You will need at least one phone number, but feel to add as many as you need.
+You will need at least one phone number, but feel free to add as many as you need.
 ![Add Phone Numbers To App](https://www.dropbox.com/s/c2rnz9ck7pwaevu/bandwidth-appaddnumber.png?dl=1)

 ![Select Phone Numbers to be added](https://www.dropbox.com/s/6ftonld2fbh8tvm/bandwidth-appselectnumber.png?dl=1)